Lots to see and do in Bayfield, Durango & SW Colorado

 Enjoy Bayfield On Your Doorstep

-This comfortable rural town set in the beautiful Pine River Valley offers a variety of excellent restaurants, a bakery, delicatessen, coffee shop, gift shop, a micro-brewery, as well as the convenience of grocery and hardware stores.
+This comfortable rural town set in the beautiful Pine River Valley offers a variety of excellent restaurants, a bakery, coffee shops, a micro-brewery, an award-winning library, parks and playgrounds, as well as the convenience of grocery and hardware stores.

 It's also the home of the Pine River Heritage Museum whose mission is to collect, preserve, protect and interpret the history and heritage of the Pine River Valley in Colorado.
-The fascinating historical displays include a rural schoolroom, blacksmith display, antique kitchen and old post office among other interesting exhibits.
+The fascinating historical displays include a rural schoolroom, blacksmith display, antique kitchen, and an old post office, among other interesting exhibits.

 For more information about Bayfield and all it has to offer, visit www.bayfieldchamber.org/.